 3.10.
-Institutional Scholarships for LECOM Students
+INSTITUTIONAL SCHOLARSHIPS FOR LECOM STUDENTS

-LECOM supports its students though a scholarship program where funds raised by the institution through activities such as the annual scholarship auctions, raffles, charity events, sale of goods, and donations from private businesses and individuals are provided to students to offset cost of tuition.
+LECOM supports its students through a scholarship program where funds raised by the institution through activities such as the annual scholarship auctions, raffles, charity events, sale of goods, and donations from private businesses and individuals are provided to students to offset cost of tuition.
 Financial aid provides all LECOM students with access to institutional scholarship forms during the fall and spring terms.
 All completed forms that are submitted prior to the deadline are considered for distribution of scholarship monies.